 - Dismiss the appeal in full – this means that you are happy with the process that was followed, happy with the decision that was made and stand by the original outcome.

-- Uphold the appeal in part – this means that you think the employee has some valid points that you wish to uphold but some points that you wish to dismiss.
+- Uphold the appeal in part – this means that you think the employee has some valid points.
+You wish to uphold some points but dismiss others.

-- Uphold the appeal in full – this means that you feel the employee is entirely correct in what they are saying and you wish to fully overturn the initial outcome.
+- Uphold the appeal in full – this means that you feel the employee is entirely correct in what they are saying.
+You wish to fully overturn the initial outcome.

-If you uphold the appeal in part then you need to decide on what an appropriate course of action is and this will depend entirely on the situation.
+If you uphold the appeal in part then you need to decide on an appropriate course of action.
+This will depend entirely on the situation.

 An example could be that you are dealing with a disciplinary appeal and do feel that some evidence was not duly considered.